Our Chair, Phil Morgan

 Rimpy joined Healthwatch Salford in April 2021.
 She has a twenty year career in NHS and Third Sector in mental health and substance misuse/alcohol with a Special Interest in Dual Diagnosis and has clinical, operational and strategic experience as Provider and Commissioner.

 She has considerable experience in service transformation, workforce and organisational development, improvement of integrated care pathways and policy implementation.
 She has led innovative projects and created credible partnerships to deliver quality services for vulnerable people, including specific projects for hard to reach groups.
 She is keen to demonstrate the needs of user and carer groups as equal partners in service design and delivery.
-She currently serves on another Third Sector Board as Trustee of a charity enabling recovery from addiction and at Age UK Lancashire as Trustee Safeguarding Lead.
+She is an experienced Trustee and has served on a Third Sector Board of a charity enabling recovery from addictions/mental health and is currently on the Board at Age UK Lancashire as Trustee Safeguarding Lead.

 Jacquie has worked within the Health and Wellbeing Sector for almost 10 years, working as a Life Coach, Health and Wellbeing Coordinator and Volunteer Team Leader at a Homeless Charity.
 She is the founder of a not-for-profit organisation in Salford Believe Trust Strive which connects vulnerable adults to services and provisions within their local neighbourhoods to reduce isolation and promote overall wellbeing.
 Having volunteered with Salford Citizens Advice Bureau for a 3 year period, this embedded Jacquie’s career journey focusing on the health and wellbeing needs of vulnerable adults within Salford.
 She is keen to be part of a recognised organisation with Healthwatch Salford where the health, wellbeing and opinions of Salford residents matter.